ei-grad/go-pyrun/README.md

 Install
 -------

-You would need python-2.7 headers to build and install go-pyrun, on Ubuntu just install the python2.7-dev package:
+You would need python-2.7 headers to build and install go-pyrun.
+On Ubuntu just install the python2.7-dev package:

     apt-get install python2.7-dev